Homeschooling Resources UK

 Exploring Nature with Children is an excellent year-long curriculum for children to explore nature and deepen their connection with the outdoors.
 Each week includes a book list, a poem, piece of art and extension activities.
 The whole thing is around £10!!

 New York Philarmonic Kids Zone is a fantastic website with many games, puzzles and activities for children to learn all about music.

-Teach Your Monster To Read: A really fun and interactive program that helps kids learn to read, from the beginning stages through to older kids who need a bit more practise.
+Teach Your Monster To Read: A really fun and interactive free online school reading program that helps kids learn to read, from the beginning stages through to older kids who need a bit more practise.
 Children get to design their own monster character and take it on adventures through different reading levels to increase confidence and reading skills.
 Teach your monster to read is completely free and it works on iPhones, iPads, Android and Kindle tablets as well as any laptop or desktop.

 Nasa Kids’ Club offers children a fascinating insight into space and the Universe through games, cartoons and mission info.